-A similar kind of problem can result even for normal incidence if a lens or mirror has a different curvature in vertical and horizontal direction.
-That occurs in many human eyes as a kind of refractive error; a substantial fraction of the human population more or less suffers from that problem.
+A similar kind of problem can result even for normal incidence if a lens or mirror has a different curvature in the vertical and horizontal direction.
+That occurs in many human eyes as a kind of refractive error; a substantial fraction of the human population suffers from that problem to some extent.
 This problem can be quantified in terms of the difference of dioptric powers between vertical and horizontal direction.
 Note that astigmatism of eyes can be even more complicated; for example, there can be an oblique astigmatism with modified directions of horizontal and vertical meridian or even irregular astigmatism.

 Astigmatism of human eyes can be compensated with suitable prescription glasses or remedied with refractive eye surgery (see the article on medical lasers).

 An extreme case would be a cylindrical lens or mirror, which is intentionally curved only in one direction, not having any dioptric power in the other direction.

 Astigmatism is also often understood as a property of a light beam – for example, a laser beam which propagated through a cylindrical lens.
 In simpler cases, astigmatism of a beam means that the focal points for the vertical and horizontal direction do not coincide.
 That problem may be corrected with an anamorphic prism pair, for example, or with cylindrical lenses or with tilted curved mirrors.

 In laser technology, one can often consider the beam evolution separately and independently for the horizontal and vertical direction.
 This requires that any cylindrical lenses and the like are oriented such that they affect only either the horizontal or the vertical direction.